 A water disaster can strike anytime anywhere.
-Generally, the occurrences are sudden and unexpected and the damages are often very difficult to detect depending on the specific nature of the loss.
+Generally, the occurrences are sudden and unexpected.
 It has been widely reported in the insurance industry that the most frequent type of loss is from water.
-Events such as frozen pipe leaks, broken pipes, leaks from appliances, sewage backup, water entering from an opening in roofs and other elevations of a building due to heavy or driven rain are typical water losses that are covered under most risk property policies.
-To receive fair compensation for a loss, it is advantageous to have an experienced claims advocate advising you as the method for adjusting such losses can be highly technical and impact the way the settlement is determined.
+Events such as frozen pipe leaks, broken pipes, leaks from appliances, sewage backup, water entering from an opening in roofs and other elevations of a building due to heavy or wind-driven rain are typical water losses that are covered under most risk property policies.

-Often referred to a plumbing system or supply line leaks, these types of leaks can cause massive property damage is left unchecked.
-They sometimes originate from just a small damp spot in a floor or baseboard, a slightly higher water bill than normal to a flooded property from a broken supply line gushing for hours or days while you are away.
+Often referred to as plumbing system or supply line leaks, these types of leaks can cause massive property damage if left unchecked.
+They sometimes originate from a small damp spot on the floor or baseboard, a slightly higher than normal water bill, or a flooded property from a broken supply line leaking for hours or days while you are away.
 Most likely the damaged pipe is not covered itself, but the access to the affected area and the ensuing water damage will be covered unless your policy specifically excludes it.
-The most important thing in these losses to stop the source as quickly as possible, extract the water as quickly as possible to limit the potential for other damages and mold growth, and quickly report the claim to the insurance company.
+The most important thing in these losses is to stop the source as quickly as possible, extract the water as quickly as possible to limit the potential of any further damage, and quickly report the claim to the insurance company.

 Drain lines, or sanitary plumbing pipes, carry waste from your drains and away from your home.
 In recent years, more and more policies are excluding sewer drain line issues from coverage without adding specific endorsements for additional coverage.
-If the damages are covered, usually the repair to the pipes are not which can lead to thousands of dollars in costs.
-These types of issues come with their own special set of remediation needs as a special category or “dirty” water will damage and contaminate your property and require specific steps to properly resolve the issues.
+If the damages are covered, usually the repair to the pipes are not—which can lead to thousands of dollars in costs.
+These types of issues come with their own unique set of remediation needs as a special category, or “dirty” water, will damage and contaminate your property and require specific steps to properly resolve the issues.